 A further development of the experimental techniques introduced in Foundations of Science as applied to modern physics.
 Following a number of introductory experiments, students have at their option a variety of open-ended experiments they can pursue, including the use of microcomputers for data analysis.
 Experimental areas include Mossbauer effect, cosmic rays, magnetic resonance, superfluidity and super-conductivity, and relativistic mass.
-Prerequisite: CCSC-114 or PHYS-95.
+Prerequisite: Physics II